ovh/docs/pages/public_cloud/compute/first_steps_with_public_cloud_instance/guide.en-gb.md

 Click on `Reboot in rescue mode`{.action}.

 This will activate rescue mode for the instance.
-Refer to our guide [Putting an instance in rescue mode](/pages/public_cloud/compute/put_an_instance_in_rescue_mode) for detailed information.
+Refer to our guide [How to activate rescue mode on a Public Cloud instance](/pages/public_cloud/compute/put_an_instance_in_rescue_mode) for detailed information.

 #### Restarting the instance